 The Approach S42 is also smart enough for everyday wear.
 Whereas many golf watches focus on function above form, the Approach S42 has a metal bezel and buckle, plus a slim case that mean it won't look out of place off the course.

-It lacks the Virtual Caddie feature of the Approach S62, and has fewer fitness tracking features for off the course, but strikes a good compromise and is a well-priced all-rounder.
+During our tests, we missed the Virtual Caddie feature of the Approach S62 but loved the AutoShot mode.
+It has fewer fitness tracking features for off the course, but strikes a good compromise and is a well-priced all-rounder.

 Read our full Garmin Approach S42 review

 The Garmin Approach S12 is an entry-level golf watch, and one of the best available in its price bracket.
 It design and features belie its modest price tag, and include detailed maps of 42,000 courses, plus GPS that proved super accurate in our tests.

 The Approach S12 syncs with the same Garmin Golf app as the company's higher-end watches, putting a huge array of data at your fingertips and making it particularly good value for money.

 Although it lacks a color screen, which makes maps a little trickier to interpret, but it's easy to read in direct sunlight and further compensates with outstanding battery life, and we easily got several weeks' use out of it before needing to recharge.

 The main disadvantage is the need to record shots manually, which more advanced players might find tedious, and isn't a concern with higher-end watches that offer automatic shot-tracking.